 Follow along as we demonstrate using VocalSynth 2 in a modern pop session to make vocals ethereal or robotic and gritty, using "Your Eyes" by KYLO.

 For this example, I wanted to add some power and depth to the backing vocals during this pre-chorus.
 Check out the before and the after in the video, and learn how I came up with this sound.

-Because we're using MIDI Mode I started with the clear folder in the preset menu, and went searching for symmetry.
-Then, I made a few tweaks and came up with a sweet searching for symmetry preset.
+Because we're using MIDI Mode I started with the Clear folder in the preset menu, and went Searching for Symmetry.
+Then, I made a few tweaks and came up with a tweaked Searching for Symmetry preset.
 Let’s go through the tweaked preset I saved and talk about how we came up with this sound.

 The first tweak I made was to engage Biovox, a module modeled after the human vocal tract.
 I added some breathiness with the Breath slider, to give the MIDI harmonies an ethereal quality.
 Adding the Biovox module to your module chain is a great way to add power smoothness and depth.

 Next, I went to Polyvox and turned the format slider to its default state in the center to protect against any pitch shifting from Polyvox.
 I also turn down Polyvox to give most of the power to the Vocoder and the Biovox modules.

 You can blend and bring things in right from the animation itself, or from the sliders.
 It’s up to you.

 Finally I added some width from the Global Output menu.
 This affects the totality of the effects chain, and it was just to make the background vocal sound really epic and wide.
 You can add width and even affect panning and gain of this instance of VocalSynth 2 from the Visual Mixer.
 The ability to remote control VocalSynth 2 is possible thanks to inter-plugin communication between these two plug-ins.

 Add effects to an entire bus with VocalSynth 2